Jennifer Murphy, Ph.D.

 As a former inmate at George W. Hill Correctional Facility, Gwendolyn McCullough knows that Private Prisons are not the answer for true mental health and drub rehabilitation services.
 Gwen is a single mother from Havertown who is in recovery from drugs and alcohol.
 After she became sober, Gwen returned to school and graduated with an Associates Degree from Delaware County Community College and a Bachelor’s Degree from West Chester University in 2018.
 Gwen hopes to pay it forward in life by helping to make changes at Pennsylvania’s only privately run county jail.

 M. Tonita Austin

 Tonita Austin was born and raised in West Philadelphia and has been a resident of Upper Providence Township for the past 20 years.
 She is a University of Pennsylvania alumna, self-employed accountant and the solo parent of two children.
-As a member of Showing up for racial Justice and Mothers of black sons Philadelphia chapter, Tonita is committed to prison reform and protecting our most vulnerable citizens through a life long history of activism.
+As a member of Showing up for Racial Justice and Mothers of black sons Philadelphia chapter, Tonita is committed to prison reform and protecting our most vulnerable citizens.

 Jack Stollsteimer is a former Delaware County and Federal prosecutor who believes that everyone in our society should be treated with dignity and respect.
 He has been a member of Delco CPR since its founding and has testified before County Council advocating the deprivatization of the George Hill Correctional Facility.